skateman/insights-rbac-api-client-ruby/docs/GroupApi.md

 api_instance = RBACApiClient::GroupApi.new
 uuid = 'uuid_example' # String | ID of group from which to get principals opts = {
-  principal_username: 'principal_username_example' # String | Parameter for filtering group principals by principal `username` using string contains search.
+  principal_username: 'principal_username_example', # String | Parameter for filtering group principals by principal `username` using string contains search.
+  limit: 10, # Integer | Parameter for selecting the amount of data returned.
+  offset: 0, # Integer | Parameter for selecting the offset of data.
+  order_by: 'order_by_example' # String | Parameter for ordering principals by value.
+For inverse ordering, supply '-' before the param value, such as: ?order_by=-username
 }

 begin